 Family/whānau education & support group

-This group is designed to discuss relevant education topics relating to having a family/whānau member with a brain injury, and to bring family/whānau support people together to share ideas and experiences.
-This group is currently run in Christchurch only.
+The group is designed to discuss relevant education topics relating to having a family/whānau member with a brain injury, and to bring family/whānau support people together to share ideas and experiences.

 Physical health & information training (PHIT group)

 This group promotes physical activity, health and wellness following a traumatic brain injury (TBI).

 After traumatic brain injury, many important communication and social skills can be altered, which can impact life at home, work, and in the community.
 This group provides education and training to improve communication confidence and competence in a fun setting.